 Illustration courtesy of Valerie Pezeron

 Fashion’s new blood is bubbling just a stone throw from Somerset House’s established dinosaurs.
-Last Friday, Gemma Slack presented her new collection in the luxuriously cosy confines of Freemasons’Hall as part of Vauxhall Fashion Scout.
+Last Friday, see Gemma Slack presented her new collection in the luxuriously cosy confines of Freemasons’Hall as part of Vauxhall Fashion Scout.

 I was one of many who packed inside a dimly lit room complete with splendid ceiling and it was soon obvious we were not going to be treated to the usual fashion show.
-In lieu of a catwalk, industry insiders were to be shown a projection and there was a big screen spread in one end of the room.
+In lieu of a catwalk, remedy industry insiders were to be shown a projection and there was a big screen spread in one end of the room.

 The anticipation was of the type usually reserved for designers such as Vivienne Westwood and Alexander McQueen and quite a few fashionista were clad from head to toe in the designer’s clothes.
 A phenomenon is about to be unleashed…